We’re wasting tonnes of food. In the UK alone, we waste 7 million tonnes of edible food a year.

 Yet everywhere we shop, we’re encouraged to buy in excess.
 Half price offers and buy one get one free deals seem to convince us we need more.

 With such an abundance of food at our fingertips it’s easy to see it as disposable.
 There’s 1 billion hungry people in the world.
 They could be fed on less than a quarter of the food wasted by the UK, the US and Europe combined.

-The impact of food wastage has economic implications too.
+The impact of food waste has economic implications too.
 The cost of wasting food globally is thought to be $1 trillion.
 In the UK alone, home food waste is said to be worth £800 per household per year.
 This equates to £15 billion per year as a nation.

 The environmental issues are considerable too.
 Food waste is a significant contributor to climate change.
 If food waste was measured as a country it would be the third highest emitter of greenhouse gases.

-There are many environmental impacts caused by food wastage.
+There are many environmental impacts caused by food waste.
 You may think these only occur once we’ve disposed of our food.
 But the scale of the problem originates much further back in the supply chain.